 Justin Kennington (04:12):

-Oh boy.
-Okay.
-So that’s number two.
-Are you guys watching?
-Tim, tell us a little about yourself, right?
+Tim, tell us a little about yourself.
 So I know there’s been some big news on the AVNation front lately.
 Tell us sort of the last few years of your life in 30 seconds or less.

 Tim Albright (05:06):

-30 seconds.
+Thirty seconds.
 Okay.
 Yeah.
-We’ve grown and evolved, and we’re now a part of an integration company, helping them with their content, but really AVNation is… We still strive to bring agnostic news and information and education to the industry, through interviewing people like you guys, other professionals who can give context to both the end users, the manufacturers, and the integrators.
+We’ve grown and evolved, and we’re now a part of an integration company, helping them with their content, but really AVNation still strives to bring agnostic news and information and education to the industry, through interviewing people like you guys, other professionals who can give context to the end users, the manufacturers, and the integrators.

 Justin Kennington (05:39):

 Yeah.
-Yeah.
 Well, just to be clear, I’m interviewing you today.
 So don’t ask me any questions.
-I don’t have to answer a thing. [crosstalk 00:05:48].
+I don’t have to answer a thing.

 Tim Albright (06:17):

 We’re in a good spot.
-What it changed for us was it made us reevaluate our own infrastructure, right?
-We’ve used Zoom for a number of years, and when everyone was using Zoom, Zoom’s quality had a tendency to go down at times, right?
-And nothing against Zoom, but they went from something like 30 million connections a day to 300 million connections a day, and so their infrastructure was not quite ready for that.
-And so it really kind of caused us to reevaluate how we do things, and we’ve adjusted some things somewhat, and we can get to that in some other time.
+What it changed for us was it made us reevaluate our own infrastructure.
+We’ve used Zoom for a number of years, and when everyone was using Zoom, Zoom’s quality had a tendency to go down at times.
+Nothing against Zoom, but they went from something like 30 million connections a day to 300 million connections a day, and so their infrastructure was not quite ready for that.
+It caused us to reevaluate how we do things, and we’ve adjusted some things somewhat, and we can get to that in some other time.
 But that is the only really main difference in what we do because you’re right, we’ve connected folks distantly for 10 years.

 Justin Kennington (07:03):

 Right.
 Interesting.
 So what are your thoughts for the rest of the world, the folks who have relied on face-to-face communications?
-How can they improve the way that they interact with their, whether it’s customers or colleagues, what’s an outline for how to do better in a socially distant world?
+How can they improve the way that they interact with their customers or colleagues?
+What’s an outline for how to do better in a socially distant world?

 Tim Albright (07:23):

 Make it more personal.
 And what I mean by that is the old joke that this meeting should have been an email, right?
-This Zoom meeting could have been an email.
-This Zoom meeting could have been a, or this video conference could have been a telephone call, right?
+This Zoom meeting could have been an email or this video conference could have been a telephone call.
 I’ve found a new intimacy, and I use that word correctly here, a new intimacy with a phone call, right?
 And there are times when that’s appropriate and sometimes more appropriate than a video chat.
-You don’t have to… Everything does not have to be a video.
-I don’t have to see you every single day to build a connection or to build repertoire.
+Not everything has to be a video.
+I don’t have to see you every single day to build a connection or to build rapport.
 And yes, certainly there are times when those are necessary.
-So what I would say is kind of assess the tools that you’re using and why you’re using it, right?
-If I need to talk with kind of my marketing coordinator about something that takes five minutes, that doesn’t need to be a video call, right?
+So what I would say is assess the tools that you’re using and why you’re using them.
+If I need to talk with my marketing coordinator about something that takes five minutes, that doesn’t need to be a video call.
 I can text her or call her on the phone and say, “Hey, here’s badda-boom, badda-bing,” and we get the thing done.

 Justin Kennington (08:23):

-Yeah.
-Okay.
 That makes sense.
-And then there are the times when you want to talk to a broader audience, and what we’ve tried to do with SDVoE LIVE! here is to be able to address that broad audience with video content, but to try and do it in a more engaging sort of way.
+Then there are the times when you want to talk to a broader audience, and what we’ve tried to do with SDVoE LIVE! here is to be able to address that broad audience with video content, but to try and do it in a more engaging way.
 And I wonder if you’ve seen any special success in some of your media properties with engaging that broad audience.
-And that doesn’t have to be a COVID related question, but just in general, what is it about a big broadcast to a large audience that grabs attention?
+That doesn’t have to be a COVID-related question, but just in general, what is it about a big broadcast to a large audience that grabs attention?

 Tim Albright (08:58):

-Well, some of it is the interactivity.
-And I think it’s something that we learned at AVNation early on.
-We waited a session, and a number of other media partners of ours did them as well, education early on in COVID.
-But the thing that the ice was struck by was the engagement of the audience.
+Some of it is the interactivity.
+It’s something that we learned at AVNation early on.
+We did a session, and a number of other media partners of ours did them as well, education early on in COVID.
+The thing that the I was struck by was the engagement of the audience.
 You’ve been on panels before.
 Matt’s been on them.
 I’ve been on them, right?
 I’ve hosted a number of them.
 The one thing that I took out of this was folks in the audience are hungry to share their insights and start a conversation.

 Tim Albright (09:34):

 So it’s something we couldn’t do in real life, right?
-When we get back in real person and we’re doing a panel at InfoComm, right?
-Or ISE, somebody has got to figure out a way to get that knowledge and that insight from the audience because virtually, it’s been fantastic for me personally, as a host and as someone who moderates these panels to say, “Oh, Susie Johnson over here has got a great insight off something that this person said.
-Let’s take this left turn for a second, right?
-And go down that road,” and it’s become more engaging.
-And I would argue that the audience has gotten more out of it.
+When we get back in real person and we’re doing a panel at InfoComm or ISE, somebody has to figure out a way to get that knowledge and that insight from the audience.
+Virtually, it’s been fantastic for me personally, as a host and as someone who moderates these panels to say, “Oh, Susie Johnson over here has got a great insight on something that this person said.
+Let’s take this left turn for a second and go down that road,” and it’s become more engaging.
+I would argue that the audience has gotten more out of it.

 Justin Kennington (10:10):